carlubian/Palantir/README.md

 ### User Prompt

-IMES receives as input a list of conversation turns between "Usuario" and "Interlocutor" codified as an instance of Palantir.Core.Model.ConversationMessage.
+IMES receives as input a list of conversation turns between "Usuario" and "Interlocutor" codified as an instance of Palantir.Core.Model.Conversation.

-The current test conversation can be found in the following file:
-<pre>Palantir/IMES/Services/ImesService.cs</pre>

 ### Demo output